Decentralized and Privacy-Preserving Learning of Approximate Stackelberg Solutions in Energy Trading Games with Demand Response Aggregators: Scalable Decentralized Privacy-Preserving Equilibrium Solution Learning

-\begin{remark} The complexity of Algorithm \ref{algo:stackelberg_algo_online} with respect to the number of prosumers $N$, is $O(1)$, because the DR-aggregator continues to learn only one equation, the sum of the prosumers' best responses.
-As $N {\rightarrow} \infty$, the dimensions in problem (\ref{agg_learning_appr}) and update laws (\ref{RLS_theta}), (\ref{RLS_epsilon}), (\ref{RLS_pi}) are not affected.
-The number of problems (\ref{pros_learning_appr}) is increased but since they are solved simultaneously and distributively, the complexity is not affected.
+\begin{remark} Similar behavior on the basis representation improvement, was found by \cite{vamvoudakis2010online} Scalability: The sample complexity of Algorithm \ref{algo:stackelberg_algo_online} is $O(J)$, due to the single for loop over the samples $J$, and no internal dimensions depending on $J$.
+Moreover, as $N {\rightarrow} \infty$, the dimensions in problem (\ref{agg_learning_appr}) and laws (\ref{RLS_theta}), (\ref{RLS_epsilon}), (\ref{RLS_pi}) are not affected.
+Only the summation $\mathbf{d}^{j{\star}} = \sum_{i=1}^N \mathbf{x}_i^{j\star}$, depends on $N$, indicating a linear $O(N)$ algorithmic complexity.
+The $N$ prosumer problems are solved simultaneously in a decentralized sense, therefore not affecting complexity.
+Both complexities are verified experimentally.
 This scalability allows for realistic applications with thousands of prosumers. \frqed \end{remark}

+\begin{remark} Privacy: The cumulative learning of the prosumers' best responses, removes the need for the communication of any problem-specific objectives, constraints, parameters, preferences, PI data measurements, etc. Similarly, the aggregator only shares random price signals and a final optimal price signal, hiding her formulation-specific details. \frqed \end{remark}